wongkenny240/ComputerForensics/memory-analysis/volatility.md

 ```

 #### printkey

+In the output, you can see the registry path, key name, last write time, subkeys, and any values that the key has (in this case, there were none).
+The printkey plugin also tells you whether the registry key or its subkeys are stable (S) or volatile (V).

 ```text
 $ python vol.py -f win7.vmem --profile=Win7SP1x86 printkey -K "controlset001\control\computername"

 Volatility Foundation Volatility Framework 2.4
 Legend: (S) = Stable (V) = Volatile
 ----------------------------